Nicotinamide riboside: Biosynthesis

 Nicotinamide riboside (NR) is now known to be an NAD+ precursor, involved in the biosynthetic pathways that convert B3 vitamins into NAD+.
 NAD+ is primarily synthesized in mammals de novo from tryptophan, through the Priess-Handler pathway from nicotinic acid (NA) or via a salvage pathway from nicotinamide (NAM).

 Nicotinamide riboside (NR) is utilized through an additional pathway involving phosphorylation by the nicotinamide riboside kinase enzymes (NRK1 and NRK2).
 In yeasts, NR has also been shown to be degraded by the nucleosidases Pnp1, Urh1 and Meu1, before being converted to NAD⁺ via the Preiss-Handler pathway and the action of the nicotinamidase Pnc1.

 Commercialization

+ChromaDex (now Niagen Bioscience) licensed patents for nicotinamide riboside from Dartmouth College, Cornell University, and Washington University in St. Louis in July 2012.
+The company developed a commercial production process for nicotinamide riboside chloride, trademarking the active ingredient as Niagen.
+ChromaDex has continued to expand using the brand name Tru Niagen globally while also supplying Niagen as an ingredient to other manufacturers.

-ChromaDex licensed patents in July 2012, and began to develop a process to bring NR to market as TruNiagen.
-ChromaDex has been in a patent dispute with Elysium Health over the rights to nicotinamide riboside supplements since 2016.
+ChromaDex was in a patent dispute with Elysium Health over the rights to nicotinamide riboside supplements between 2016 and 2023.

+ChromaDex holds multiple patents related to nicotinamide riboside, including manufacturing methods, compositions, and uses.
+As of 2023, ChromaDex's patent portfolio for nicotinamide riboside includes 50+granted patents and numerous pending patent applications worldwide.

+As of March 19, 2025, ChromaDex was renamed Niagen Bioscience, and now trades under the Ticker Symbol 'NAGE'.